datenstrom/yellow/STYLEGUIDE.md

 # Datenstrom Yellow style guide

-First download a copy of the PHP standards and do not read them.
-Burn them, it's a great symbolic gesture.
+First download a copy of the PHP standards and burn them, it's a great symbolic gesture.

-Here's how to format code:
+## How to format code

 * Use consistent indentation with 4 spaces, no tabs.
 * Use double quotes for strings, no single quotes, e.g. `"Coffee is good for you"`.